My FOMO Christmas

 We all sent our deposits to Gemma.
 I don’t recall exactly how much this cost.
 All I remember is repeating to myself that this was an investment.

 The school semester finished.
 Most of my students, from what I gathered, weren’t going to be doing anything special over Christmas.
-A good few of them had never left the local area, which, despite its natural picturesqueness, was quite socioeconomically depressed.
-I’d learned not to show dismay when students didn’t really grasp where the UK was, despite my well-intentioned slideshows of maps and photos of British icons (except for the Queen, whom, I had been advised, was a topic best avoided).
+A good few of them had never left the local area, which was naturally very picturesque, but quite socioeconomically depressed; you had to drive just an hour or so further east before you’d reach ghost villages, abandoned by their residents in the 1970s because there were simply no jobs.
+I’d learned not to show dismay when students didn’t really grasp where or what the UK was, despite my meticulously put-together slideshows of maps and photos of British icons (except for the Queen, who, I had been advised, was a topic best avoided).

-The driver from Saint-Jérôme dropped me off at a Tim Hortons that was not quite in Mont-Tremblant but some other place.
-Since communication between us was already quite awkward, I was loathe to introduce the idea of a wild goose chase to this stranger, trying to locate the exact drop-off point.
+The driver from Saint-Jérôme dropped me off at a Tim Hortons café that was not quite in Mont-Tremblant, but some other place.
+Since communication between us was already quite awkward, I was loath to introduce the idea of a wild goose chase to this stranger, trying to locate the exact drop-off point.

 Good old Tim Hortons.
-In my dejected moments, I’d found solace in its coffee and at the worst of times, even suspended my vegan diet for its comforting doughnuts.
-As an outsider, the Canadian language question felt like none of my business, but as far as I could tell, whatever shenanigans the anglophones and francophones got themselves into, the language of Tim Hortons was universal.
+As an outsider, the Canadian “language question” felt like none of my business, but as far as I could tell, whatever shenanigans the Anglophones and Francophones got themselves into, the language of Tim Hortons was predictable and universal.

 Once inside, I phoned one of the other assistants, who drove out to pick me up in one of the designated chalet cars.
 I walked right to the end of the street to find out its name, dragging my two suitcases through the snow, trying really hard to describe my surroundings.
 I could only discern a school and a gas station.

-The fellow assistant found me and we drove up to the chalet, which was a big wood-panelled castle to me.
-Nothing like I had ever seen before.
+The fellow assistant eventually found me and we drove up to the chalet, which was a big wood-panelled castle to me; nothing like I had ever seen before.
 The balcony looked out onto a large, frozen lake that was blanketed in a fresh layer of snowfall daily.
 At night, the lights from chalets on the other side of the lake were visible, about a kilometre away.
-It was beautiful, bewitching and probably the trip’s saving grace.
+It was beautiful, bewitching, and probably the trip’s saving grace.

-Without a ski pass, I don’t know how I’d really envisioned myself spending the coming week, but in the end, each day went roughly as follows: get up, get a ride to the ski village, wander around, get some lunch, see if anyone else wanted to go back to the chalet and jump into the car with them, read books on my Kindle, watch movies with the two others who didn’t have a ski pass, sit in the hot tub.
-I guess we’d subconsciously constructed identities for ourselves: we were the observers, while the others were the doers.
+Without a ski pass, in the end, each day went roughly as follows: get up, get a ride to the ski village, wander around, get some lunch, see if anyone else wanted to go back to the chalet and jump into the car with them, read books on my Kindle (such as The Corrections by Jonathan Franzen), watch movies with the two others who didn’t have a ski pass, sit in the hot tub.
+I guess we’d constructed identities for ourselves: we were the observers, while the others were the doers.

 So no, the days weren’t that bad.
 It was the evenings that were tough.
-The gregarious crowd would come back from their day of skiing — some with war wounds — and start the drinking as soon as possible.
-It wasn’t that I didn’t try to hang out with people in the evenings, but having a place to retreat to and decompress in is incredibly important for me.
+The gregarious crowd would come back from their day of skiing — some with the wounds to prove it — and start the drinking as soon as possible.
+It wasn’t that I didn’t try to hang out with people in the evenings, but having a place to retreat to and decompress in is vital to my ability to function.
 On this holiday, I didn’t have that place as I was sharing a bedroom with three people.

-I wanted to cry, but I couldn’t.
-There was no private space.
+I wanted to let my tears out, but I couldn’t.
+There was no indoor private space, and outside, they would have frozen instantly.

 On Christmas Day, people were trying to Skype their families in the UK.
-They had to arrange a schedule, as the chalet’s internet connection was so weak, but still couldn’t sustain a quality phone call, causing some to cry.
+The chalet’s internet connection was so brittle that even with a one-at-a-time schedule you still couldn’t sustain a quality phone call, causing some to cry.
 I was asked why I wasn’t trying to call mine.
-I said that it was okay, there were people who wanted to do it more than me and that anyway, an email would suffice for my family.
+I said that it was okay, there were people who wanted to do it more than me, and that anyway, an email would suffice for my family.

-We had the big lunch around 4pm, which always seems to happen at Christmas.
+We had the big lunch at around 4pm, which always seems to happen at Christmas.
 In the evening, people got drunk.
-We had put our beer outside overnight to leave more space in the fridge, but they’d ended up freezing into blocks of tin-coated beer-ice, so we tried to shotgun them.
+We had put our beer outside overnight to leave more space in the fridge, but they’d ended up freezing into blocks of tin-coated beer-ice, so we tried to shotgun them (which up until a couple of months prior, I’d thought meant calling dibs on the beer you wanted to have).

 Hanging around the chalet were a few taxidermied moose heads, which were a bit creepy, but I guess they were there for authenticity’s sake.
 Someone had brought a fake, adhesive ginger beard with them, for some reason, and they hung it onto a moose head.
 Everybody found this pant-pissingly hilarious and decided to take a group photo in front of it.
 I didn’t want to.
-I wasn’t the only one — one of my fellow observers also thought it was a bad idea — but it still took me back to being 14 at school and being the only one not understanding a dirty joke somebody had made.
+I wasn’t the only one — one of my fellow observers also thought it was a bad idea — but it still took me back to the similarly uncomfortable feeling of being 14 at school and being the only one to not understand a dirty joke someone had made.

 I decided to leave the chalet on Boxing Day, a couple of days earlier than planned—citing sickness—because I could foresee only misery.
-I was flying to Chicago on the 30th and wanted to make sure I had a day or two to recover (and do my washing).
-I criss-crossed back through the province via carpool and bus.
+I was flying to Chicago on the 30th and wanted to make sure I had a day or two to recover at home (and do my washing).
+I criss-crossed hundreds of kilometres back through the province of Quebec via carpool and bus.
 After the last taxi from my city’s bus station to my small, basement home, I collapsed onto my bed in relief and gratitude.

 On New Year’s Eve, after the chalet had been vacated, Gemma made a long, worried post on our Facebook group.
 I distinctly remember reading it on my phone while sitting on the floor of my friend’s apartment in Chicago and feeling like this would now ruin my time there.